Register for Reminders

 The chart above shows the proper dosing for the listed weight ranges and the color of the box containing the appropriate tablet dose.

 Interceptor Plus has a 96.6% overall acceptability.
 That means most dogs will take their dose.
-As a chewable, it’s best to administer Interceptor Plus in a manner that encourages your dog to chew, rather than to swallow without chewing.
-If your dog normally swallows treats whole, you may break the chewable into pieces and feed them to your dog.
+As a chewable, it's best to administer Interceptor Plus in a manner that encourages your dog to chew, rather than to swallow without chewing.
+If your dogs normally swallows treats whole, you may break the chewable into pieces and feed them to your dog.
 Available with a veterinarian's prescription.

 Check to make sure that the chewable has not expired, and remove from packaging.

 Your dog can take the chewable from your hand or with a small amount of food.
 Just make sure they consume the whole dose.

 After your dog has taken the chewable, observe your pet for a few minutes to ensure that no part of the dose is lost or rejected.
 If you suspect that any of the dose has been lost, redosing is recommended.